Accessibility statement for NHS IMAS

 Feedback and contact information

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements:
+If you find any accessibility problems that aren’t listed on this page, think we’re not meeting accessibility requirements, or need information in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us:

 - email nhs.imas@nhs.net